thomasp85/farver/cran-comments.md

 ## revdepcheck results

-We checked 3158 reverse dependencies, comparing R CMD check results across CRAN dev versions of this package.
+We checked 10 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
- * We failed to check 89 packages
+ * We failed to check 0 packages